Discover the historic Reims Cathedral © French Moments

 Reims Cathedral in the 19th century

-In 1744, as in many French cathedrals, the rood screen disappeared along with the choir walls.
-The cathedral’s chapter had the famous labyrinth removed in 1778.
+As in many French cathedrals, the rood screen disappeared along with the choir walls in 1744.

 The troubled times of the French Revolution

-During the French Revolution, the new authorities in placed transformed Notre-Dame de Reims in a fodder store.
-And as they did, a number of symbols evoking the Ancien Régime disappeared:
+During the French Revolution, the new authorities in place transformed Notre Dame de Reims into a fodder store.

 • the ridge cresting decorated with fleur-de-lys and clovers